- Advising and Curriculum

-After you complete the required courses, you will need to fill out a form available in the TPW office (Humanities 414) or online and write a check for the application fee.
-Submit the form and a bursar receipt for the application fee, along with your transcript (and any final grade reports) to the TPW director.
+After you complete the required courses, you will need to fill out a form available online and pay the application fee.
+Submit the form and a bursar receipt for the application fee, along with your transcript (and any final grade reports) to the TPW coordinator.
 Processing takes several weeks.

 How do I register to take TPW courses?